How to adopt

 We want to make it as easy as possible for you to adopt an animal from us.
 However we always consider the needs of each individual animal and we will take a lot of care to help you find the right dog or cat for you, your home and your lifestyle.

-The process will always begin with a visit to our centre to complete an enquiry form and to discuss with our staff what type of dog or cat may be suitable.
-Our team will ask you about your home environment, work situation, children, other pets, garden and so on.
 This helps us to build a good picture of the right type of breed, age, temperament and needs of a pet that is right for you.
 We would ask you to fully engage with this process in an open and transparent manner, to avoid the likelihood of an adoption failing, which is upsetting for the adopter and traumatic for the animal returning to our care.

 If everything goes well during this stage and you are happy to proceed, we will then conduct a home visit (for dog adoptions) with the proposed dog before you then complete the adoption paperwork and pay the adoption fee (currently £160 for a dog and £80 for a cat).
 This fee is only a contribution to the cost of caring for an animal in rescue until they are adopted, and we would ask all adopters to consider becoming a regular donor via Charity Checkout, as a way of continuing your support.

 And then…congratulations, your dog or cat can go to their new furrever home with you!

 We love to hear how ex-Teckels cats and dogs are enjoying their new homes.
 Why not send us a Happy Tail to feature on our web site?